winsor-tse/ETH-vs-BTC-crypto-tracker/Chainlysis Questions.md

 #### What are some other enhancements you would have made, if you had more time to do this implementation

 - Furthermore, including a sql database that holds the previous values for the api data could be implemented using a chart on the website.
 In the same sense, we can use the sql database for feedback on the website.
 Also, including a dynamic user interface such as interactable cards for eth and BTC along with a more colorful website.
 - I would include an SQL database because it could be used to make the website more robust.
 The data that is received can be used to track previous prices to map the prices out on the website thus it would be useful for the users.
+Also, to increase cyber security I would prevent sequel injection by implementing input validation and parametrized queries.
 - Along with a better api, I would also include an auto refresher every 5 seconds instead of a manual refresh.
 For example, setInterval() or setTimeout() in React.js would work.
 I would build a live version of this comparison if given time, what I would do is buy a domain name for the website and upload the files needed.